 Hello and welcome to Engineering at Reigate College.

-My name is Nicky Robinson and I’m the course leader for the BTEC Level 3 Award in Engineering.
-I’m really pleased you’ve chosen Engineering as one of your subjects and I’m looking forward to meeting you and welcoming you to the department in person at the beginning of the academic year.
+Our names are Tom Jacobs and Nicky Robinson and we’re the course leaders for the BTEC Level 3 Extended Certificate in Engineering.
+We’re really pleased you’ve chosen Engineering as one of your subjects and we’re looking forward to meeting you and welcoming you to the department in person at the beginning of the academic year.

 Studying Engineering will be new for many of you, so we’re keen that you complete a series of tasks and activities over the coming months in preparation for starting the course.
 These activities should be completed independently from home, and we’ll have the chance to discuss what everyone’s learnt when we meet together in September.